 The transformation phase is where the data manipulation and branching takes place.
 Among the tasks that can take place during transformation:

-- Case and capitalization are standardized
+- Standardize case and capitalization

 - Application of business logic